Registration Frequently Asked Questions

 Do I need to audition for Band or Orchestra?

-No, but you must already play an instrument used in Band or Orchestra.
-Please see page 79 of the BSD course catalog for more information.
+No, but you must already play an instrument used in Band or Orchestra (unless you sign up for Introductory Band & Orchestra).
+Please see the BSD course catalog for more information.

 What is a High School and Beyond Plan?

 The High School & Beyond Plan is a state graduation requirement that BSD meets through the activity’s students do in Naviance.
 These include, but are not limited to, career assessments, resume, college research, game plan, and more.
 Each year counselors will come to your social studies class and lead you through Naviance activities.
 If you are not present, you will need to complete these independently.
 These must be completed before graduation, so please feel free to work on them over the summer or when you have extra time.